StonyBrookNLP/tellmewhy/src/README.md

  - `human_evaluation.html` - This is the MTurk template for the human evaluation of model answers.
  - `create_human_evaluation_input.py` - This script takes a model prediction file and creates the requisite input CSV for the MTurk human evaluation.
  - `analyse_human_evaluation_output.py` - This script takes the raw output of the MTurk human evaluation and calculates grammaticality and validity statistics for model answers (and inter-annotator agreement for both) based on the obtained annotations.
+ - `automatic_evaluation.py` - This script takes the predictions of any model over the full test set in CSV format and performs evaluation (BLEU, BLEURT, BertScore) as described in the [TellMeWhy](https://www3.cs.stonybrook.edu/~ylal/files/papers/acl2021F.pdf) paper.
+ - `dummy_human_evaluation_input.csv` - This acts as a dummy predictions file.
+Your automatic evaluation input file should mimic its structure.
  - `dummy_human_evaluation_input.csv` - This acts as a dummy MTurk input file.
 Your human evaluation HIT input file should mimic its structure.

-## Steps
+## Human Evaluation Steps

 Please follow the given steps to deploy human evaluation and analyse the results.

-1. Install the minimal requirements using: `pip install -r requirements.txt`
+1. Install the requirements using: `pip install -r requirements.txt` using `Python 3.7.11`.
 2. Perform inference on the `test_annotated` split and save the results to a CSV file.
 For best results, use the `csv.writer` object to write your predictions to a file.
 Your predictions file should contain the following columns: 'narrative', 'question', 'question_meta', 'predicted_answer', 'is_ques_answerable'.